taminomara/yuio/docs/source/by_example/cli.rst

 Autocompletion
 --------------

-Yuio can generate autocompletion for Bash, Fish and Zsh.
+Yuio can generate autocompletion for Bash, Fish, Zsh, and PowerShell.
 It installs completions automatically, without any need to pipe shell scripts into specific files.
 Just run your app with ``--completions`` flag:

 .. code-block:: console